 It started by accident.
-In the first of many media writeups of this site, BusinessWeek published a small item in the "e.biz" section (scroll wayyyy down to the bottom to find it) in early 2001.
+In the first of many media writeups of this site, BusinessWeek published a small item in the "e.biz" section in early 2001 (unfortunately link rot has severed the article from the Interweb).

 An expanding universe of snacks

 The snack quest started with potato chips, but the scope gradually expanded to go far beyond, into nearly every category of packaged snack.
 If we can review potato chips, why not corn chips?
 And if corn chips are OK, why not pretzels and popcorn?
 And who doesn't like cheese puffs?
 Pork rinds, anyone?
 The first step in making the monumental crossover from salty to sweet came when we discovered Hershey's Swoops.
 These weren't chips at all — they were chocolate candy shaped like Pringles.
 Too brilliant not to include.
 The Swoops ended up being a gateway to many more sweet snacks, as the 5000 include 701 kinds of chocolate.
 One of those Swoops was a Reese's version, and that was the first of an astounding 46 varieties of Reese's we've reviewed.
 (Got a hankering for some Swoops?
 Sorry, Hershey's discontinued them!)

 One of our review categories was created to play off on the quirky name of the site: Snacks that Rhyme with Taquito.
 The criteria for that category remains essentially the same today, but the name has evolved: First, to Snacks That Rhyme with Judge Ito, and now, Snacks that Rhyme with Justice Sam Alito.